SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/Wish_List_and_Requirements_for_SBN_artdaq_Based_Run_Control.md

 ---
-lang: en
+layout: page
 title: Wish List and Requirements for SBN artdaq Based Run Control
 ---

-[]{#Wish-List-and-Requirements-for-SBN-artdaq-Based-Run-Control}

-Wish List and Requirements for SBN artdaq Based Run Control[¶](#Wish-List-and-Requirements-for-SBN-artdaq-Based-Run-Control){.wiki-anchor}
+Wish List and Requirements for SBN artdaq Based Run Control
 ==========================================================================================================================================

 We use Esteban Cristaldo\'s